farnoosh27/NLP/DevOps/WalkinthroughCICD.md

   * Push: push to gemfury
   * Tag: creating a release tag

 We want to have the CD action only after the code review on the **main branch**.
+In our case, in the yaml file, We run this pipeline on every push to every branch, and if it is the main branch, we do something.

 ## Basics of CI/CD